Want To Get Rid Of Heartburn Fast? Try These Remedies

-- Fatty, oily, and fried foods
+Fatty, oily, and fried foods

+>

-Now that we know how to prevent heartburn and which heartburn-inducing foods to avoid, let’s talk about treating heartburn.
+> Now that we know how to prevent acid reflux and which heartburn-inducing foods to avoid, let’s talk about treating heartburn.
 Because try as you might, there are certain times when acid reflux just sneaks up on you out of the blue!
-Try out some of these heartburn remedies to find the best one for you.
+Try out some of these natural antacids to find the best one for you.

+>

-23 Natural Heartburn Remedies That Get Rid Of Heartburn Fast
+> 23 Natural Heartburn Remedies That Get Rid Of Heartburn Fast

+>

-1. Aloe Vera Juice
+> 1. Aloe Vera Juice

+>

-Just as aloe vera can provide a cooling effect on sunburns, it can also cool down acid reflux and provide heartburn relief.
+> Just as aloe vera can provide a cooling effect on sunburns, it can also cool down acid reflux and provide heartburn relief.
 Aloe vera juice has been used in Europe for centuries as a remedy for heartburn!
 Make sure to find an aloe vera juice that is specifically labeled for internal use.

+>

-2. Pineapple Juice
+> 2. Pineapple Juice

+>

-Pineapple contains bromelain, an enzyme that helps control levels of hydrochloric acid in your stomach.
+> Pineapple contains bromelain, an enzyme that helps control levels of hydrochloric acid in your stomach.
 This causes it to act as a natural antacid.
 Drink 4 ounces of pineapple juice after a meal to help reduce hyperacidity and heartburn.

+>

-3. Vegetable Juice
+> 3. Vegetable Juice

+>

-Vegetable juices including potato, celery and cabbage are very alkaline, making them helpful for correcting stomach acid levels.
+> Vegetable juices including potato, celery and cabbage are very alkaline, making them helpful for correcting stomach acid levels.
 And papaya juice contains papain, a digestive enzyme that has a soothing effect on the stomach and helps break down proteins.

+>

-Apples are one of the best antacid fruits you can choose to help get rid of heartburn.
+> Apples are one of the best antacid fruits you can choose to help get rid of heartburn.
 A single slice of apple can calm acid production and reduce the burning sensation in as little as 5 minutes!
 Braeburn and Gala apples work particularly well.

+>

-Bananas are another antacid fruit that can be helpful in fighting heartburn.
+> Bananas are another antacid fruit that can be helpful in fighting heartburn.
 Both fresh and dried bananas can help reduce acid reflux.